 ON THIS PAGE: You will learn about how doctors describe a tumor’s growth or spread.
 This is called the stage.
 In addition, you can read about how doctors compare cancer cells to healthy cells, called grading.
 Use the menu to see other pages.

 Staging is a way of describing where the tumor is located, if or where it has spread, and whether it is affecting other parts of the body.
 Doctors use diagnostic tests to find out the cancer’s stage, so staging may not be complete until all of the tests are finished.
-Knowing the stage helps the doctor to decide what kind of treatment is best and can help inform a patient’s prognosis, which is the chance of recurrence or survival.
+Knowing the stage helps the doctor recommend what kind of treatment is best and can help inform a patient’s prognosis, which is the chance of recurrence or survival.
 There are different stage descriptions for different types of NETs.

 The staging of a lung NET is the same as the staging of non-small cell lung cancer (NSCLC).